BA in French Studies

-- Two other CAS LF literature courses at the 400–500 level [choices would be from those listed above]
+- Two additional CAS LF literature courses at the 400–500 level

 With at most one elective taught in English, chosen in consultation with the advisor from the following:

-- LF courses in language, literature, film, linguistics, and civilization (One of these courses may be at the 300 level; all others must be at the 400 level.)
+- LF courses in language, literature, film, linguistics, and civilization (one of these courses may be at the 300 level; all others must be at or above the 400 level)

 - LX courses in general linguistics

 - Related humanities and social science courses chosen, with advisor’s approval, from areas including comparative literature, history, history of art & architecture, international relations, music, and philosophy (CAS CC 101/102 together count as one course toward this requirement)

 Students may take courses to fulfill their language requirement or courses toward a French major or minor, or toward the joint major in French & Linguistics, in the Boston University Study Abroad and Internship Programs in Grenoble and Paris.
 In Grenoble, students enroll in intensive language courses and in university courses covering a broad curriculum.
 Also in Grenoble, first-semester sophomores pursuing a pre-health curriculum can combine a science course taught in English with a French course appropriate to their (beginning, intermediate, advanced) level.
 The BU center in Paris offers the Paris Internship Program, running throughout the year.